 Compare the best prices from the names you know and trust, all in one place with no commitments.

 Why are traumatic brain injuries such a big problem?

-TBI is a major cause of death and disability in the United States, contributing to about 30% of all injury deaths.
-Every day, 138 people in the U.S. die from injuries that include TBI.
+TBI is a major cause of death and disability in the United States.
+According to the CDC, 150 Americans die every day from TBI-related injuries.
 A TBI can adversely affect a person’s quality of life in numerous ways.

 - Altered consciousness